-The proposal will provide for an estimated 491 full time equivalent (FTE) retail jobs on site, creating new employment opportunities on a site which is currently under-utilised.
+The proposal will provide for an estimated 491 full time equivalent (FTE) retail jobs on site, creating new employment opportunities on a site which is currently underutilised.
 Based on the projected impact on trading at other centres as a result of the proposed development, it is expected that approximately 25 jobs may be lost at other centres within the region.
 The Pitney Bowes report finds that the creation of new permanent employment on the subject site will result in flow-on effects on local employment to the effect of an additional 442 FTE jobs being created within the broader community.
-This equates to over 900 new, permanent FTE jobs being created as a direct result of the proposed retail neighbourhood, which would account for 11.25% of employment capacity target for Sutherland Shire to 2031 under the Draft South Subregional Strategy and 1.7% of the overall employment target for the South Subregion for 2036 under the Sydney Metropolitan Plan.
+This equates to over 900 new, permanent FTE jobs being created as a direct result of the proposed retail/club precinct, which would account for 11.25% of employment capacity target for Sutherland Shire to 2031 under the Draft South Subregional Strategy and 1.7% of the overall employment target for the South Subregion for 2036 under the Sydney Metropolitan Plan.
 In addition to employment generated by the new retail development, increased activity within the precinct will further enhance the viability of the Cronulla Sutherland Leagues Club and serve to promote additional employment opportunities within the refurbished leagues club.

-In addition to the increase in permanent employment, the development of the retail neighbourhood only will directly create 235 FTE construction jobs and further 376 FTE jobs created within the broader community indirectly.
+In addition to the increase in permanent employment, the development of the retail component only (i.e. excluding additional jobs created during construction of the residential component) will directly create 235 FTE construction jobs and further 376 FTE jobs created within the broader community indirectly.